NYU-DiffusionMRI/DESIGNER-v2/docs/docs/designer/installation.md

 - https://www.docker.com/products/docker-desktop/

-Verifying can be done by running `docker run nyudiffusionmri/designer2:main designer -version`
+Verifying can be done by running `docker run nyudiffusionmri/designer2:main designer`

 You can also start an interactive terminal in your container by running `docker -it run nyudiffusionmri/designer2:main /bin/bash`